-RCS vs SMS: The Ultimate Comparison Guide
+RCS vs SMS: The ultimate comparison guide

 We take a close look at RCS, how brands can benefit from its unique features, and how it compares to SMS overall as a business messaging tool.
 We also look at use cases where businesses have been able to combine SMS and RCS effectively to provide a better and more cost-effective customer experience.

-Senior Product Marketing Manager
+Group Product Manager

-Senior Product Marketing Manager
+Group Product Manager

 Ever since the first text message was sent 30 years ago, SMS has been the dominant messaging channel.
 Considering that over 5.32 billion people own mobile phones globally, and every handset can send and receive SMS by default, this shouldn’t come as a surprise.

-With 16 million SMS messages sent every minute worldwide, and 60% of consumers reading texts within the first 5 minutes of receiving them, it’s quite possible that replacing SMS with another messaging channel would be almost impossible.
+With 16 million SMS messages sent every minute worldwide, and 60% of consumers reading texts within the first 5 minutes of receiving them, itā€™s quite possible that replacing SMS with another messaging channel would be almost impossible.Ā

 What is RCS Business Messaging?